gdoumenc/coworks/docs/tech_deployment.rst

 	CwsProject(src, tms)

-Then execute scons (omitting microservice=module_name-test will deploy all microservices defined in the SConstruct file) :
+Put source files (code of the microservice) in a src directory and then execute scons (omitting microservice=module_name-test will deploy all microservices defined in the SConstruct file) :

 .. code-block:: console